keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_projects/index.md

 This information needs to be provided:

 #### Project name
-The project name has to be unique in the Keptn installation.
-Therefore, it must not be a name that is already in use for another project.
+The project name must be unique in the Keptn installation, meaning that it must not be a name that is used for another project.

 #### Git repository settings
 The Git upstream can be set by providing the Git repository URL, Git username and the Git token.
 This is parallel to the Git ``--git-user=GIT_USER --git-token=GIT_TOKEN --git-remote-url=GIT_REMOTE_URL`` parameters when using the Keptn CLI.